yunchen-chan/Sensor-Driven-Smart-Watering-System/README.md

 ## Hypothesis

-Based on preliminary sensor observations, I hypothesized that a calibrated ADC threshold could distinguish dry soil from adequately moist soil, trigger irrigation when necessary, and Detect low or near-zero abnormal soil-moisture readings.
+Based on preliminary sensor observations, I hypothesized that a calibrated ADC threshold could distinguish dry soil from adequately moist soil, trigger irrigation when necessary, and and detect low or near-zero abnormal soil-moisture readings

 ## Main Features